 First, you’ll want to identify any tools or services you subscribe to that overlap in functionality and make cuts there.
 If you recently switched to a cloud-based phone system, you should consider cutting your office phone bill for good.
 After all, cloud-based is more remote-worker friendly than a hard-wired phone set.

 Similarly, periods of business-wide remote work may be your best chance to end your use of paper documentation.
 This information should be converted to digital, where it can be more easily shared, stored, and updated.
-The monthly rates for these types of services will quickly outweigh the costs of paper—with the average four-drawer filing cabinet costing $25,000 to fill and $2000 to accurately maintain.
+The monthly rates for these services will quickly outweigh the costs of paper—with the average four-drawer filing cabinet costing $25,000 to fill and $2000 to accurately maintain.

 You may also consider reducing your spending on any marketing efforts linked to your physical location.
 This could include directing customers to your address via billboards, newspapers, or even Google Maps.
 These costly ventures may yield little to no return if your customers cannot engage with your business in person.